MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/editions.md

+---
+description: Description of the JavaScript releases over the years
+---
 # JavaScript Editions
-> Description of the JavaScript releases over the years

 ECMAScript (or JavaScript) is just a specification.
 One gets published every year it seems and it becomes the standard.
 Browsers work to support the syntax.
 Server-side environments like Node and Deno add support to.